 2018 — Doctor of Philosophy from Univ of Wisconsin-Madison

 2012 — Master of Arts from Univ of Wisconsin-Madison

 2008 — Bachelor of Arts from Kenyon College

 Courses Recently Taught

-This course introduces students to the principles of American studies through the exploration of American history and culture during the 1900's.
-We will explore the nature of American society in this critical period through the study of the race relations, women and gender, music and youth culture.
-Guest lectures, films and student presentations complement the course and students will be asked to engage actively in its development.
+This course introduces students to the principles of American studies through the exploration of American history and culture during the long 1960s.
+We explore a range of thematic topics that may include, but are not limited to, civil rights, women's liberation and the counterculture.
+Guest lectures, films and student presentations complement the course and students are asked to engage actively in its development.
 Open only to first-year and sophomore students.
-Juniors need permission of instructor.
 This interdisciplinary course does not count toward the completion of any diversification requirement.
 No prerequisite.
 Offered every year.